learnlatex/articles/Overleaf-blog-post/Overleaf.md

 On [learnlatex.org](https://www.learnlatex.org) we currently offer a couple of ways of using the examples online.
-We've set them up so you can open in Overleaf, but also provide a lightweight set up where they run directly in the web page.
+We've set them up so you can open in Overleaf (thanks to Overleaf for extending the API to enable this).
+We also provide a lightweight set up where examples run directly in the web page.
 This method means there's no need to leave the site, or to log in anywhere.
 Of course,  it means that you can't _save_ your changes, but when trying out ideas that  is perhaps not a bad thing!